 Abu Dhabi is the most expensive Gulf Cooperative Council country for construction services.
 Abu Dhabi is forecast to spend more than $25 billion on oil / gas, infrastructure and commercial construction projects in the next five years.
 Some Middle East / North African countries such as Egypt, Libya, Syria, Jordan and Algeria continue to endure political and economic stagnation.
-Activity is down perhaps 5% to 10% from 2 to 3 years ago, but the outlook for construction work still remains decent in the (GCC).
-Israel’s economy and construction market continue positive as we move into the 1st half of 2018.
+Activity is down perhaps 5% to 10% from 2 to 3 years ago, but the outlook for construction work still remains somewhat positive in the (GCC).
+Israel’s economy and construction market continue positive as we move into the 2nd half of 2018.
 There are plenty of energy and non-oil related construction projects and opportunities that are still to be had.